jianglanshui/osgAndroidExamples/README.md

 Rendering with standard OSG viewer (support touch, keyboard input, camera manipulators).

 OsgUITouch: display touch values as osgText::Text ("mouse" input).
+See OSGGLView and updateTouch method.

 OsgUITouch2 (coming soon)

 OsgUIKeyboard:display keyboard values as osgText::Text.
+See OSGGLView.
+See OSGGLView and updateTouch method.

 OsgViewer: use touch + keyboard information for the viewer.

 Android Resources
 -----------------
 Access Android resources (sensors, resources management) from a native OSG application.

-OsgLocation: display location values as osgText::Text.
+OsgLocation: display location values as osgText::Text. see updateLocation method.

-OsgSensor: display sensor values as osgText::text.
+OsgSensor: display sensor values as osgText::text. show the orientation sensor. see updateOrientationSensor method.

-OsgCamera: display camera image on an osg::Texture.
+OsgCamera: display camera image on an osg::Texture. see updateCamera method.

-OsgBitmap: display bitmap from resources on an osg::Texture.
+OsgBitmap: display bitmap from resources on an osg::Texture. see updateBitmap method.

 OsgVideoMedia (coming soon)